Last updated 20 July 2017

 - On the mapping detail page click the Edit button.

-- You will now be able to edit the synchronization mode as well as adding and removing fields from the mapping.
+- You will now be able to edit the synchronization options as well as adding and removing fields from the mapping.

 - Click Save and Heroku Connect will update the mapped database table to add and remove columns and query Salesforce for data for any new fields to update existing records in the database.